pkdone/practical-mongodb-aggregations-book/src/examples/intricate-examples/convert-incomplete-dates.md

 ## Sample Data Population

-Drop the old version of the database (if it exists) and then populate a new _payments_ collection with 12 sample payments documents, providing coverage across all 12 months for the year 2020, with random time elements.
+Drop any old version of the database (if it exists) and then populate a new _payments_ collection with 12 sample payments documents, providing coverage across all 12 months for the year 2020, with random time elements.

 ```javascript
 use book-convert-incomplete-dates;